-"Nothing's gonna change in that village until you send the kids to school..."- one of the young leaders that helped us run a camp in the village
+"Nothing's gonna change in that village until you send the kids to school..."- one of the teen orphans that helped us run a camp in the village

-When Ebola shuttered schools we found Saidu, a very special villager who tutored our students with amazing initiative, commitment, ability and communication skills.ﾠ Saidu gave us the confidence to open a school for 75 children in a village where there was NO school.
-Using the village meeting space, we began our Pre K – 5th school as a one room open-air schoolhouse.
-What YVA’s Tato Primary School lacks in facilities is made up for by the talent and commitment of the staff Saidu has assembled.
-He has gone beyond the confidence we had and in an amazing cultural shift, the village elders saw the achievements of the girls who often lead our classes and they themselves asked for a female teacher (we now have two)!
+A NEW SCHOOL…Parents at Blama asked us to open a school so their children could learn to read.
+Using the village meeting space, we began our Pre K – 5 school as a one room open-air schoolhouse.
+What YVA’s Tato Primary School lacks in facilities, it makes up for by the talent and commitment of the staff our head teacher’s assembled.
+In an amazing cultural shift, the village elders saw the achievements of the girls at the head of their class, and asked us for a female teacher!
+We now have two!
+CLICK FOR VIDEO.

 If you want a job in Sierra Leone you usually have to create it for yourself.
 Entrepreneurial economies demand confidence, initiative and creativity.
 In other words, they demand the skills of an Artist.
 Our first team trip was centered on modeling Drama, Music and Film instruction for the teachers there.
 This is refreshing for third world education that’s bound to play catch up to outdated colonial models (read passive, rote learning).
 It was a joy to see the kids and teachers finding and using their voice in a country that already loves music and has a rich tradition of storytelling.
 What we hope to do is fan these skills until they become innate attributes of future entrepreneurs.